 Rebecca Benoff has been teaching at Etz Hayim for two years.
 She works full-time at the Edlavitch DCJCC and is originally from the Philadelphia area.
 She attended The George Washington University where she studied Psychology and Judaic studies.
 Rebecca teaches our Kitah Zayin (7th Grade) class and is also our Youth Group Director.

 CJ Burka spent all of high school working as a madricha at Etz Hayim, before leaving the area to go to New York where she studied Geography, Political Science and Global Studies.
-Four years, a BA and an ever growing distaste for New York traffic brought her back home, where she’ll be bringing unique global perspectives and ideas to the 8th and 9th grades on Sundays.
+Four years, a BA and an ever growing distaste for New York traffic brought her back home, where she’ll be bringing creative ideas and fun activities to our 1st and 2nd Grade students on Sundays.

 Melissa Kaps teaches Judaics and Hebrew for Kitah Dalet (4th Grade).
 She has been teaching at Etz Hayim for over 5 years.
 When she is not teaching she works on environmental policy and incorporates environmental and community themes into class lessons.
 She loves manatees and introducing these beautiful, gentle animals to students in northern Virginia.